 Step 7: Let More Clients Come to You

-By writing great posts for established blogs, I built up my reputation and people sought me out.
+By writing great posts for established blogs, you can build up your reputation and that drives people from your target niches to seek you out.
 A good portfolio can help seal the deal.

 Craft Clear, Compelling Content